Current & Completed Projects

 77 acres, purchased in 2009.
 The Northcoast Regional Land Trust, in cooperation with Western Rivers Conservancy and through a grant from the CA State Coastal Conservancy, acquired the 77-acre McNamara Dairy for the purpose of agricultural production and wetland/estuary restoration.
 Located in the rural community of Orick, the property lies on the northern bank of Redwood Creek, identified as one of the most important historic fisheries in Northern California.
 The purchase included two distinct, though connected, pastures and infrastructure, including fencing and five dairy production-related structures.

 NRLT has initiated discussions with various individuals and entities that are involved in the management of the lower Redwood Creek watershed, and has made a concerted effort to introduce itself as a cooperative partner and responsible neighbor in the region.
-The Land Trust has recently negotiated a lease with a local beef cattle producer, and will work with them to improve the pasture quality, re-build dilapidated fencing, and enhance wetland habitat.
+The Land Trust negotiated a lease with a local beef cattle producer, and will continue to work with them to improve the pasture quality, re-build dilapidated fencing, and enhance wetland habitat.
 We aim to steward the McNamara Dairy in a manner that aligns with our mission to protect and enhance farms and wild areas in perpetuity.
 For details on the McNamara Dairy property click here.

 Dr. Watson Conservation Easement

 13 acres protected in 2011.
 In 2010 the late Dr. Louise Watson bequeathed a 8-acre property in Trinidad to the Northcoast Regional Land Trust.
 Dr. Watson was a professor at Humboldt State University who loved people, wildlife and organizations that work to protect open space.
 Louise realized long ago that her special Trinidad property could be at risk of development.
 She loved nature and the wildlife that used the forest, meadow and riparian areas on her homestead.